Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Introduction

+In this paper, we first repeat the HRG study, showing that the mismatch persists with a complete list of hadronic states included and with physical magnetic moments of hadrons incorporated as in~\cite{Samanta:2025mrq}.
+In a novel study, we analyze the contribution to $\chi_B$ in HRG from pion--vector-meson loops, where the resulting paramagnetic effects are small~(Sec.~\ref{s:loop}), at the level of 10-15\%, and agree qualitatively with the two-loop Chiral Perturbation Theory~\cite{Hofmann:2021bac}.
+We also point out that the possible role of the hadron magnetic polarizabilities to $\chi_B$ is tiny~(Sec.~\ref{s:HRG_magpol}).

+We then argue, on general grounds, that to be able to describe the lattice data for $\chi_B$ above $T\approx120$~MeV, a suitable model needs to possess sufficiently {\it light paramagnetic} degrees of freedom, not to be damped thermally.
+Natural candidates here are the quarks of constituent masses of a few hundred MeV, appearing in the thermal system from the melt-down of baryons~(see, e.g., \cite{McLerran:2008ua,McLerran:2018hbz,Marczenko:2022jhl}).
+However, the pions must be kept, to retain the diamagnetism at lower temperatures.
+Hence, we apply the quark-meson framework (see~\cite{Schaefer:2004en} and references therein), which provides the needed paramagnetism in the vicinity of $T_c$, while pions and kaons supply diamagnetism at lower $T$.

-The methodology applied in this paper is as follows: we use a non-interacting quark-meson model below $T_c$ to describe $\chi_B$, while demanding a simultaneous description of the lattice data for the baryon-baryon ($\chi_{\cal{BB}}$) and baryon-strangeness ($\chi_{\cal{BS}}$) susceptibilities.
-The reason for such choice is that (constituent) quarks can provide the needed paramagnetism in the vicinity of $T_c$, while pions and kaons provide diamagnetism at lower $T$.
-Specifically, we use the lattice data for $\chi_{\cal{BB}}$ and $\chi_{\cal{BS}}$ (at $B=0$)~\cite{Bollweg:2021vqf} to find the temperature dependence of the effective quark masses.
-For these susceptibilities, as we carefully discuss in Sec.~\ref{s:selfcons}, in the independent particle approach only the thermal part of the free energy contributes, because the vacuum part does not explicitly depend on the chemical potentials.
+The methodology applied in our analysis is as follows: we use a non-interacting quark-meson model below $T_c$ to obtain $\chi_B$, while demanding a simultaneous description of the lattice data for the baryon-baryon ($\chi_{\cal{BB}}$) and baryon-strangeness ($\chi_{\cal{BS}}$) susceptibilities.\footnote{To our knowledge, no previous quark model calculations have been able to simultaneously describe the lattice data for $\chi_B$, $\chi_{\cal{BB}}$, and $\chi_{\cal{B}S}$.} Specifically, we use the lattice data for $\chi_{\cal{BB}}$ and $\chi_{\cal{BS}}$ (at $B=0$)~\cite{Bollweg:2021vqf} to find the temperature dependence of the effective quark masses.
+Since these lattice studies are for $T>135$~MeV, we are able to fix the masses above this temperature.
+For $\chi_{\cal{BB}}$, and $\chi_{\cal{B}S}$, as we discuss in detail in Sec.~\ref{s:selfcons}, in the independent particle approach only the thermal part of the free energy contributes, because the vacuum part does not explicitly depend on the chemical potentials.
+This fact allows fixing the quark masses in a straightforward way from the thermal part of the free energy.